Kotti/kotti_user_manual/docs/adding_content/documents.rst

 Adding content to a new Kotti website usually involves adding top-level documents for main sections of the website, followed by adding documents within these sections.
-Files and images are added in course, where they are needed within the sections.
+Documents, Files, and Images are added in course, where they are needed within documents.
 Before you know it, a nested structure of documents materializes.
 Kotti makes this a very natural process, principally through the design of the Document content type.

+We added the "About" document already, but here details are explained about the process.
+You recall that we have "Document" as a choice in the "Add" menu:

 ..
 Image:: ../images/add_menu.png